 This means:

-This is because the calculation of the tax under the proposal is based on having more than $3million in super as at the end of the financial year that it is implemented.
-The original proposal was intended to commence on 1 July 2025, so in that scenario, the first time your super balance would be looked for the purposes of Division 296 tax at would have been 30 June 2026.
-For example then, if a person with more than $3million in their super, had chosen to withdraw some of their super before this date, reducing their balance below $3million at the end of the financial year, then they would not have any exposure to this proposed tax for that financial year.
+For example then, if a person with more than $3million in their super, had chosen to withdraw some of their super before this date, reducing their balance below $3million at the end of the 2027 financial year, then they would not have any exposure to this proposed tax for that financial year.

-We suggest that all clients who have at least $3 million in their superannuation balance, or are nearing this level, should arm themselves with information regarding how this proposed Div 296 tax may apply to them, in particular, you should consider seeking tailored tax and financial advice if you are in any of these situations:
+We suggest that all individuals who have at least $3 million in their superannuation balance, or are nearing this level, should arm themselves with information regarding how the new proposal for Division 296 tax may apply to them, in particular, you should consider seeking tailored tax and financial advice if you are in any of these situations:

 The legislation for Division 296 is not yet law, and every individual’s circumstances are unique - seeking personalised financial advice is strongly recommended before taking any action.